weylermaldonado/hermetricsjs/README.md

 ## *Metric* class

-Metric is a base class that can receive as arguments six specific functions to be used as methods for the metric being implemented.
-The class constructor just assign the functions received as parameters to the class methods.
-If you omit some parameter then a default method is used, which allows you to implement metrics without the need to rewrite some of the functionality that is common among metrics.
+Metric is a base class that can receive as arguments an metric name, and contains six specific functions to be used as methods for the metric being implemented.

 ## Default methods <a name="custom"></a>